Consent (2023 British film)

-Consent is a 2023 UK TV drama film set in an upper class school in England.
-It tells the story of a working-class black girl who attends a previously all-male public school where misogyny is rife.
-She is raped while unconscious by one of the pupils, and faces an uphill struggle for complaints to be taken seriously in the face of the power of the school and the boy's parents' wealth.
+Consent is a 2023 British television drama film set in an elite private school in England.
+It tells the story of a working-class Black girl who attends a previously all-male public school where misogyny is rife.
+She is raped while unconscious by one of the pupils and faces an uphill struggle for complaints to be taken seriously in the face of the power of the school and the boy's parents' wealth.

 Background

 Ofsted, wrote Anita Singh in The Telegraph, reported how "sexual harassment is a normal part of school life", which she says "is the starting point for Consent".
 She says it was "inspired by true events", as recorded in "numerous testimonies" she encountered.
 According to Channel 4, the film attempts to demonstrate "what it feels like for young people in an environment where sexual expectations are distorted by the instant access to porn and where the lines of consent are minimised".
-Hundreds of hours of testimony—from both private and state schools were used as evidence as to teen culture, and Dennis-Edwards later expressed herself "shocked" at the toxicity of the culture she encountered.
+Hundreds of hours of testimony from both private and state schools were used as evidence as to teen culture, and Dennis-Edwards later expressed herself "shocked" at the toxicity of the culture she encountered.
 Rafaele commented that while "school should be a safe, nurturing space", it was clear to her that very often the environment was toxic one.